PhotoboothProject/photobooth/faq/faq.md

 ```
      cat >> /etc/sudoers.d/020_www-data-shutdown << EOF
-     www-data ALL=NOPASSWD: /sbin/shutdown
+     www-data ALL=(ALL) NOPASSWD: /sbin/shutdown
      EOF
 ```

 As of Photobooth v3, hardware button support is fully integrated into Photobooth.
 Therefore the `button.py` script has been removed from the distribution.
-In case you are, for continued use of that script, for backward compatiblity please do not activate the Hardware Button feature in the admin GUI.
+In case you are using this script and for continued backward compatibility please do not activate the Remote Buzzer Hardware Button feature in the admin GUI.
+Please note that continued backward compatibility is not guaranteed and in case of issues please switch to the integrated functionality.

 ***************